ibm-watson-data-lab/--deprecated--simple-data-pipe/README.md

     $ cd simple-data-pipe
     $ cf push

+ > The Simple Data Pipe comes with a couple of data source connectors pre-installed.
+You can deploy additional connectors or build your own.
+[Visit Connector Central](https://developer.ibm.com/clouddataservices/simple-data-pipe-connectors/) to learn more.

 **Note:** You may notice that Bluemix assigns a URL to your application containing a random word.
 This is defined in the `manifest.yml` file where the `random-route` key set to the value of `true`.
 This ensures that multiple people deploying this application to Bluemix do not run into naming collisions.
 To specify your own route, remove the `random-route` line from the `manifest.yml` file and add a `host` key with the unique value you would like to use for the host name.

 ### Privacy Notice